wildlifeevoeco/CaribouSwimming/paper/manuscript.md

-fitness equilibrium: when the density in a given habitat patch has exceeded the optimum for fitness within that patch, animals should relocate and settle new habitat patches, so that fitness is equal across all patches (Bradbury et al. 2015).
+fitness equilibrium: when the density in a given habitat patch has exceeded the optimum for fitness within that patch, animals should relocate and settle new habitat patches, so that fitness is equal across all patches (Bradbury, Vehrencamp, and Clifton 2015).
 Islands act as discrete habitat patches in this case, but the costs associated with swimming create a trade-off when moving between patches.
 For caribou in the Fogo Island archipelago, the role of forage limitation in animal habitat selection patterns and movement remains unknown, but swimming between islands may in part be explained by forage limitation and conspecific competition.

 ## Predator avoidance